 Rob (born and raised in CT, and certainly not lacking useless CT knowledge) took a train up from his home on Manhattan’s upper East Side.
-My man is dedicated – and plans to do this every few months or so.
-I planned our day well in advance (the switch from KFC to KofC wasn’t a big deal) and had it meticulously scripted out, pretty much down to 15 minute intervals.
-(Welcome to my world.)
-The plan was to take in 4 museums and 3 curiosities; and the plan was completed to perfection.
+My man is dedicated.
+I planned our day out well in advance (the switch from KFC to KofC wasn’t a big deal) and had it meticulously scripted , pretty much down to 15 minute intervals.
+(Welcome to my world, Rob!)
+The plan was to take in 4 museums and a few other odds and ends.
+The plan was completed to perfection.

 We took the short elevator up and entered the spacious lobby.
 Wow… this place was stunningly nice.
 Super clean, very professionally designed; impressive.
 We were greeted by a very nice security guy who gave us a very quick overview of the Knights, asked us if we were Knights (Rob spared us his Monty Python routine), and gave us the lay of the land.
 Cool, I thought, we were on our own.

 Yeah, right.
 I have never – and probably never will again – be in a museum (or any building, for that matter) with more closed circuit cameras following my every move.
 They were EVERYWHERE.
 This was especially foreboding when you are me and need to document your visit with as many pictures as possible; pictures that were not allowed.
 As a result, all my pictures here are without flash and taken surreptitiously or from behind statues or in what I deemed to be camera blind sports.
 Yes, I jeopardized my safety at the hands of the mysterious suited smoking men and took all the pictures you see here.
 (This is also the reason for so few pictures – and the obvious ones I lifted from other sites.)